straw-hat-team/adr/src/adrs/4761776210/README.md

 5. **Policy flows down.** A stance attached to a place governs its whole
    subtree: permissions and grants inherit additively; budgets and limits inherit as ceilings.
-6. Queries ("what is in this place?") are read-model projections over resource pointers.
-Membership is relation tuples in the authorization system, not tree data.
+6. Queries ("what is in this place?") are computed from resource pointers; the tree stores no contents.
+Membership (who stands where) lives in the authorization system, not in the tree.
 7. Moves are human-only tree operations.
 Inherited stances are positional and re-evaluate from the new position; ids are stable, so references never break.
 Tree invariants (parent exists, no cycles, depth cap of 10) are